Nearshoring to Mexico: The Complete Logistics Guide

 How Suaid Global Supports Your Nearshoring Strategy

-Our cross-border services include: FTL and LTL trucking from any Mexican manufacturing region to any US destination, customs brokerage at all major US-Mexico border crossings with USMCA compliance and duty optimization, ocean freight from Asian ports to Manzanillo and Lázaro Cárdenas for component imports, warehousing and distribution at strategic US locations, and supply chain consulting to help you evaluate nearshoring feasibility, select manufacturing regions, and design your North American logistics network.
+Our cross-border services include FTL and LTL trucking from any Mexican manufacturing region to any US destination, customs brokerage at all major US-Mexico crossings with USMCA compliance and duty optimization handled by our licensed partner brokers, ocean freight from Asian ports to Manzanillo and Lázaro Cárdenas for component imports, warehousing and distribution through partner facilities in strategic US logistics zones, and supply chain consulting to help you evaluate nearshoring feasibility, select manufacturing regions, and design your North American logistics network.

-Whether you are moving your first container from Monterrey to Houston or managing a complex multi-plant supply chain across Mexico, our team brings the local expertise and operational depth to keep your cargo moving.
+Whether you are moving your first container from Monterrey to Houston or managing a multi-plant supply chain across Mexico, our team brings the orchestration depth to keep your cargo moving without carrier bias — our incentives are aligned with your landed cost, not with filling a specific vessel or truck.

 Frequently Asked Questions — Nearshoring to Mexico